 Most couples who come to a marriage retreat are in significant distress.
 They are caught up in reactive patterns.
 They feel disconnected.
 Suffering from such emotional blocks, sometimes for years, many are on the brink of divorce.

-Our retreats help the majority of such couples save their marriages and get their love back on track.
-A retreat is great for couples in all stages of relationship.
-This includes premarital counseling or getting a marriage tune-up.
+Our retreats help a majority of couples save their marriages and get their love back on track.
+Our retreats have proven to provide significant results and benefits for couples in a wide variety of circumstances.

 Many couples come to our marriage retreats as a last ditch effort.
 One or both are considering divorce.
 This may be explicit, where actual threats have been stated.
 Or it may be just beneath the surface.
 Either way, a retreat provides a perfect supportive place to get to the root of all issues and work with a dedicated focus to best transform any unhappy situation.
 Helping a couple gain clarity is a vital step to their… Continue reading →